Distressed Buyout Private Equity Firms and Hedge Funds

 - The opportunistic investing approach employed by distressed hedge funds

-While distressed buyouts are still considered a niche area and are more specialized, the emergence of the strategy has caused more PE funds to pursue distressed opportunities in pursuit of high returns and to diversify their portfolio holdings in case of a contractionary economic phase.
+While distressed buyouts are still considered a niche area and are more specialized, the strategy has caused more PE funds to pursue distressed opportunities in pursuit of high returns and diversify their portfolio holdings in case of a contractionary economic phase.

 Because of the typical holding period of PE funds, these investors can hold onto illiquid, distressed investments until the liquidity event (e.g., sale to a strategic or another financial buyer).